-Article 103 - The Election Panel
+Article 1031 - The Election Panel

 - 1. The Election Panel shall be comprised of 300 members. - 2.
-The Election Panel shall consist of: - a) all members of the Parliament of Georgia; - b) all members of the supreme representative bodies of the Autonomous Republics of Abkhazia and Ajara; - c) from membership of municipality representative bodies, under this Law, members of municipality representative bodies Sakrebulos that were nominated by appropriate political parties.
+The Election Panel shall consist of: - a) all members of the Parliament of Georgia; - b) all members of the supreme representative bodies of the Autonomous Republics of Abkhazia and Ajara; - c) from membership of municipality representative bodies, under this Law, members of municipality representative

-Article 103 - Nomination of the Election Panel members by political parties from among members of municipality representative bodies
+Article 1032 - Nomination of the Election Panel members by political parties from among members of municipality representative bodies